muhammadtalhasami/Football_management_system/README.md

         Pip install mysql-connector-python.

+# CONTRIBUTION:
+Contributions are welcome!
+Feel free to fork this repository, make improvements, and submit pull requests.
+Help us enhance the Football Management System for the benefit of the open-source community.

 # REMARKS

 Overall It's a great Experience.
 Alhamdulillah i completed this project alone.
 This project enhance my skills more and boost my confidence and Inshallah in future i will post more projects related with dbms on this repository.